Choosing the right background music is an important step in making a successful marketing video, here are some tips to help you make the right choice

 Tip 2: Define the mood

 Music can help you to set the mood of the video very early on.
-Do you want the video to be perceived as positive, aggressive, or though-provoking?
-Do you want your viewers to feel happy, relaxed, pumped, uplifting, or sad?
+Do you want the video to be perceived as positive, aggressive, or happy, relaxed, pumped, uplifting, or sad?
 Pick the music with appropriate mood.
 Fortunately, many music libraries allow you to search their collections using emotion based meta-tags.